dvmht/anvesana/README.md

 More texts coming soon.

 ## Usage
-You can use Anvesana to ask questions about the texts.
 The Anvesana demo app is available [here](https://anvesana-285115912145.europe-west2.run.app/).
-You can also run Anvesana locally using Docker.

 ### Local Setup
-Anvesana uses a local database to store the text data and requires a Google AI Studio API key to function (free tier).
-This needs to be set up once before running the app.
+Anvesana uses a local database to store the text data.
+This needs to be set up once before running the app for the first time.
 1. Set the text source API URL in the `API_URL` environment variable.
    ```bash
     export API_URL=https://www.carakasamhitaonline.com/api.php